yalayo/volleyball-mgmt/README.md

 clojure -M:poly ws get:changes:changed-or-affected-projects since:stable skip:dev

 For that babashka was included in the action and a script writen in clojure which is located in the 'scripts' folder on the root of the project.

+## Database in firebase
+Commands
+If there is nothig
+firebase init
+To run the emulator locally and test firebase emulators:start --project volleyball-3-0

+Where do i find the value for GOOGLE_APPLICATION_CREDENTIALS The GOOGLE_APPLICATION_CREDENTIALS environment variable is typically set to the path of a JSON file that contains the service account key for your Google Cloud project.
+This JSON file is used to authenticate your application when making requests to Google Cloud services.

+To find the value for GOOGLE_APPLICATION_CREDENTIALS, you will need to generate and download the JSON key file for your service account in the Google Cloud console.
+Here's how you can do it:

+Open the Google Cloud Console (console.cloud.google.com) and select your project.

+In the sidebar, navigate to "IAM & admin" > "Service accounts".

+Locate the service account for which you want to generate a key and click on it.

+Under the "Keys" tab, click on the "Add Key" button and select "Create new key".

+Choose the key type as JSON and click on the "Create" button.
+This will generate and download the JSON key file to your local machine.

+Once the JSON key file is downloaded, find its location on your computer.
+This location will be the value for GOOGLE_APPLICATION_CREDENTIALS.

+Remember to keep the JSON key file secure and do not share it publicly, as it contains sensitive information that grants access to your Google Cloud resources.